Rohit-B-Patil/ClickPaws/README.md

 - ❤️ Each animal displays a heart icon
 - 🖱️ Clicking on an animal increases the width of the heart icon
 - 💡 Minimal and responsive UI
-- ⚡ Built using Vite for fast development experience
+- ⚡ Built using Vite for a fast development experience

 ---